tombull/haproxy/README.md

 ```

 Running the container with `--net=host` and the capabilities `NET_ADMIN` and `NET_RAW` is completely unavoidable.

+**Final Note:** If you don't want transparent TCP proxying, and you just want graceful reloading, in theory you can just use the `NET_ADMIN` capability and nothing else.
+At best, you will get some odd but harmless iptables rules cropping up somewhere, at worst it's just going to break in weird and horrible ways. **I've not tested this, so I don't know what exactly will happen!**

 ### When stopping the container